 No employee/client shall re-enter the facility until told to do so by supervisor or fire department personnel.

-Basic first aid will be provided at the assembly area if necessary by those certified in first aid and CPR until fire department personnel arrive.
+Basic first aid will be provided at the assembly area, if necessary, by those certified in first aid and CPR until fire department personnel arrive.

 No smoking is permitted during a fire drill or in case of a fire.